Teaching & Research

 - Laptop: $2100

 - Monitor allowance (one or two monitors): $800

 - Printer (black & white laser, duplex): $400

-- All of these purchases must occur within the specified replacement cycle for hardware.
+- All of these purchases must occur within the specified replacement cycle (currently 4 years) for hardware.
 Also, please do not buy new hardware if existing hardware can adequately meet needs.